ga-web-dev-resources/problem-solving-user-stories-lesson/readme.md

 ## Re-framing (5 / 10 min)

 We try to code things that reflect the real world.
 Apple gave my computer a desktop and folders.
 Mario gave me a universe to run around in.
-For your [projects](https://github.com/ga-dc/wdi8-project1-gallery), several of you made webpages that looked like a wooden table with playing cards on it.

-I saw several students Googling "how to flip a card" in Javascript, and getting bogged down in 3D engines and all sorts of very complicated things.

 The more you try to stay in reality when coding, the more difficult coding can become.
 This is the same with writing books and poetry and painting: if you try to be 100% realistic, you will never finish.